What is the course about?

 By the end of this course you should be able to...

-- Create and integrate diverse textual and typographic elements in a cohesive and appropriate digital design format.
+- Create and use a range of textual and typographic elements effectively in a digital design format.

 What level is the course and do I need any particular skills?